Heather F. Harper

 Professor Harper graduated summa cum laude and Phi Beta Kappa from Northwestern University with a B.A. in American studies and political science.
 She received her law degree from Boston College Law School, where she was elected to Order of the Coif.

-Professor Harper is licensed in the state of Illinois.
+Professor Harper is licensed to practice law in the states of Illinois and New York.
 She is a member of the American Bar Association, the Chicago Bar Association, and Women in Planning + Development (former president and professional development co-chair).